ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 ### Accessibility

-NVDA will read the switch as "Checkbox, not checked.
+NVDA will read the switch as &ldquo;Checkbox, not checked.
 Wireless.
-Off, On".
+Off, On&rdquo;.
 Once reached, it can be controlled (checked/unchecked) using the Space or Enter key.

-Even if you're using a screen-reader that doesn't read generated content, the switch still makes sense, because it will read the checkbox as "checked" or "unchecked".
+Even if you're using a screen-reader that doesn't read generated content, the switch still makes sense, because it will read the checkbox as &ldquo;checked&rdquo; or &ldquo;unchecked&rdquo;.

 It's usable, but it would be ideal if we could place the label before the input, so that the screen-reader will read it before reaching the checkbox.
 But we can't change the order of the elements, since we need to reach the `label` and `span` elements using the `+` and '~' sibling selectors.

 Still, it's not an absolute must, since many form layouts place the checkbox before the label, and people are probably used to it.

-<a href="http://ghinda.net/css-toggle-switch#checkbox" class="demo-button">View Demo</a>

 ## Internet Explorer